-PAID FELLOWSHIP Opportunity in Spring 2021 for Biology Scholars & Data Scholars
+PAID FELLOWSHIP Opportunity in Fall 2021 for Biology Scholars

-Commitment: 10 hours per week, 5 hours required between 9am-5pm and 5 hours flexible to meet your schedule Work location: Remote work Equipment requirements: Computer and regular/reliable internet service Hourly rate: $18 per hour – paid student worker position (no work study requirement) How to apply: Send CV, a short cover letter describing your interests and motivations for joining our lab, and names and contact details of three references to John Marshall firstname.lastname@example.org First review date: January 8th 2021 (apply by this date for full consideration)
+Commitment: 10 hours per week, 5 hours required between 9am-5pm and 5 hours flexible to meet your schedule Work location: 5 hours in-person at UC Berkeley campus, 5 hours remote Equipment requirements: Computer and regular/reliable internet service for remote work Hourly rate: $18 per hour – paid student worker position (no work study requirement) How to apply: Send CV, a short cover letter describing your interests and motivations for joining our lab, and names and contact details of three references to John Marshall firstname.lastname@example.org First review date: August 1st 2021 (apply by this date for full consideration)

 The Marshall Lab at UC Berkeley is seeking an undergraduate student for a part-time research fellowship to assist in mathematical and computational aspects of a project to engineer mosquitoes incapable of transmitting malaria, dengue and Zika to humans.
 Our work on this project spans collaborations with molecular biologists, ecologists and epidemiologists.
 We develop mathematical models and software to fit models to data generated in the lab and predict how gene-edited mosquitoes could be expected to perform in the wild.
 As the technology develops, considerations regarding field trial design and implications for disease transmission to humans are becoming increasingly relevant.